 “Counseling is a complex riddle where the mind’s lines are joined with scrambling and precision to make sense out of nonsense…a tedious process like piecing fragments of a puzzle together, until a picture is formed”*

 *Quoted from Gladding, S. T. (1978).
 In the midst of the puzzles and counseling journey.
 Personnel and Guidance Journal, 57, 148. copyright Samuel T. Gladding.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 The Thoughtful Counselor is licensed under a Creative Commons license.
 Basically this means anyone is free and encouraged to share, copy, and redistribute the material in any medium or format, as well as remix, transform, and build upon the content.
 Therefore, all we ask is that you do not use the material for commercial use and give appropriate attribution.
 For more information about creative commons, as well as a comprehensive summary of the license, click here.

 Mike Shook – Creator

-Mike is husband to Becca and father to John.
-He has lived in China since 2007, where he worked for an NGO caring for children with medical needs before beginning a career in mental health counseling with expatriates living in Beijing.
-Mike holds an MA in Clinical Mental Health Counseling from Palo Alto University and serves on the leadership team of his Chi Sigma Iota chapter.
+Mike is husband to Becca and father to John, Matthew, and Everett.
+He has lived in China since 2007, where he worked for an NGO caring for children with medical needs before beginning a career in mental health counseling with English speaking cross-cultural workers and immigrants living in Beijing.
+Mike holds an MA in Clinical Mental Health Counseling from Palo Alto University, is a national certified counselor, and a licensed mental health counselor in Florida.
 He also serves as a leader and elder in his church, Oasis Christian Fellowship in Beijing.
-Mike loves Jesus, his family, reading, beer, good food, and the outdoors.
+Mike loves Christian theology and spirituality, his family, reading, beer, good food, and the outdoors.